Personal Real Estate Corporation or PREC

 - Reduced advantage if a real estate agent uses all earnings for personal use in the year earned.

 In most cases, the advantages of incorporating a Real Estate Personal Corporation greatly outweigh the disadvantages.
 Real estate agents have been pushing to be allowed to incorporate for years.
 Now that it is available, it is time to take advantage of the changes to the regulations that allow for a PREC Personal Real Estate Corporation.
 Do you have questions about a PREC Personal Real Estate Corporation?
-Feel free to email us at email@example.com or give us a call at 613-440-4888.
+Feel free to contact us or give us a call at 613-440-4888.
 We would be happy to offer any real estate agent a complimentary initial consult.